sylvainschmitt/website/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a postdoctoral researcher in tropical tree ecology and evolution.
-I did a PhD on genotype-environment interactions in shaping intraspecific variability in tropical tree species, and explored its impact on the origin and maintenance of biodiversity.
-I am currently involved in the TreeMutation project which focuses on mutations in the canopy of tropical trees.
+I'm Sylvain, soon to be an ecologist at CIRAD (https://www.cirad.fr), a French research center working with developing countries on environmental and development issues.
+I am currently conducting research into modeling the joint effect of climate change and anthropogenic disturbance on the dynamics of Amazonian tropical forests.